Pokeglitch/gb2a/README.md

 This will create an output.asm file containing the parsed routines, which is formatted to work immediately with RGBDS.

 It will also create a shim.sym file, which is a duplicate of the input shim.sym file, but will also include any additional pointers encountered during the disassembly process.

+It will also create new_shim_only.sym file, which only contains the new pointers that were added, for reference.

 After, you can simply move the output.asm into the rom source repository in the desired location, and replace the previous shim.sym with the new shim.sym.
 Then simply run `make` to build the rom using RGBDS, and it should *hopefully* build properly.